jordan-moore/b-e-interviews/README.md

 ## Problem Definition

 A manufacturing plant is looking to proactively maintain/fix IoT assets in the field that are streaming data via MQTT to an IoT Platform.
-They are hoping a new system/solution will leverage that platform to create alert events pertaining to the assets and ultimately empower maintanance workers with what assets they should inspect next and the relevant knowledge they will need to carry out their inspections.
+They are hoping a new system/solution will leverage that platform to create alert events pertaining to the assets and ultimately empower maintenance workers with what assets they should inspect next and the relevant knowledge they will need to carry out their inspections.

 ## Interview Task

-Design a system that handles prioratizing maintanance workers jobs from device events steamed to the cloud keep in mind the following.
+Design a system that handles prioritizing maintenance workers jobs from device events steamed to the cloud keep in mind the following.

 - Devices can have multiple data points/censors represented in their payloads.